 The study seeks to understand personal development, wellbeing, and relationship dynamics among this population.
 Specifically, we want to know what life experiences are associated with better vs. worse health and mental health, why some young people get involved in relationships and others don’t, and what makes some relationships healthy while others become unhealthy or violent.
 We have a particular interest in intimate partner violence (IPV), which SGM-AFAB experience at higher rates than heterosexual people and AMAB sexual minorities.

 FAB 400 is a longitudinal study in which participants complete surveys every six months to one year.
 This allows us to analyze how relationships and individual wellbeing change over time and are impacted by internal and external factors, such as stigma and having a positive LGBTQ identity.
 We hope this research will contribute to the development of evidence-based programs to prevent IPV and mental health problems among young LGBTQ people and to provide culturally competent support to those who have experienced these issues.

 In 2016/2017, 488 people took part in the FAB 400 baseline interview.
 This included 400 newly recruited youth ages 16-20 years, as well as 88 people who were previously participants in the Q2 study and have been participating since 2006/2007!

 The FAB 400 sample is diverse in sexual, gender, and racial identity.

 At the most recent study visit, FAB 400 study participants reside in over 30 states and four countries.

-FAB 400 researchers have published more than 20 manuscripts and have presented results at many national conferences.
+FAB 400 researchers have published more than 25 manuscripts and have presented results at many national conferences.
 To read more about the studies that have been conducted relating to FAB400, click here.